 Popular Skills for Optometric Assistant

-Survey results imply that Optometric Assistants put a diverse skill set to use.
-Most notably, facility with Sales, Office Management, and Insurance are correlated to pay that is significantly above average, leading to increases of 23 percent, 13 percent, and 11 percent, respectively.
-Aptitude in Billing tends to also indicate an understanding of Customer Service.
+Survey results suggest that Optometric Assistants use a fairly large toolkit of professional skills.
+Most notably, facility with Sales, Office Management, and Insurance are correlated to pay that is significantly above average, leading to increases of 22 percent, 13 percent, and 11 percent, respectively.
+Billing and Customer Service are also commonly seen together.

 Pay by Experience Level for Optometric Assistant